DataDog/dd-sdk-ios/docs/rum_collection/crash_reporting.md

 ### Symbolicate reports using Datadog CI

-If your iOS error is unsymbolicated, upload your dSYM file using [Datadog CI][@datadog/datadog-ci][5] to symbolicate your different stack traces.
+If your iOS error is unsymbolicated, upload your dSYM file using [@datadog/datadog-ci][5] to symbolicate your different stack traces.
 For any given error, you have access to the file path, the line number, as well as a code snippet for each frame of the related stack trace.

 ```sh
 export DATADOG_API_KEY="<API KEY>"